 Speaking of soggy babies (and their parents), always pack a change of clothes for the entire family when you fly.
-You just never know when you will have diaper failure, a juice box explosion or someone will experience a bit of air sickness on that flight.
-For every parent who thinks they have a child who is the best traveler, there is another parent across the aisle grinning and saying “I told you so” when that perfect kid is throwing up all over their father (it’s true).
+You just never know when you’ll have diaper failure, a juice box explosion or someone will experience a bit of air sickness on that flight.
+For every parent who thinks they have a child who is the best traveler, there’s another parent across the aisle grinning and saying “I told you so” when that perfect kid is throwing up all over their father (it’s true).

 No matter your child’s age, accidents happen.
 From the time my boys were three months old I have been peed on, pooped on, spit up on, and had entire cups of water/apple juice/ginger ale dumped on me.
 If you can’t stand to overpack, at the very least pack an extra shirt.
-My husband, who has gotten the worst of all accidents in flight, packs a complete wardrobe change after multiple pants being dumped on in transit.
-We still pack outfits for both children, too.
+My husband, who has dealt with the worst of our kids’ accidents in flight, packs a complete wardrobe change, and we still pack outfits for both children, too.